cepalium/cepalium.github.io/_posts/2019-03-27-amsterdam.md

 title: Amsterdam
 ---

-A trip in a short break.
-Breathtaking view of the windmills.
-Impressed by the Keukenhof garden.
+I visited Amsterdam for a short semester break.
+It is an international city, with the breathtaking windmills and Keukenhof Garden nearby.

 {% include image.html url="/assets/pics/amsterdam-canal.jpg" description="Amsterdam Canal" %}